 Subacute and chronic meningitis may result from a wide variety of organisms and conditions.

-M. tuberculosis are aerobic bacteria that replicate in host cells; thus, control of these bacteria depends largely on T cell-mediated immunity (see Tuberculosis (TB)).
-These bacteria may infect the CNS during primary or reactivated infection.
-In developed countries, meningitis usually results from reactivated infection.
+Mycobacterium tuberculosis Tuberculosis (TB) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more are aerobic bacteria that replicate in host cells; thus, control of these bacteria depends largely on T cell-mediated immunity.
+These bacteria may infect the central nervous system (CNS) during primary or reactivated infection.
+In high-resource countries, meningitis usually results from reactivated infection.
+Reactivation may occur in patients treated with immunosuppressants such as tumor necrosis factor (TNF)-alpha antagonists (eg. infliximab, adalimumab, golimumab, certolizumab, etanercept).

 Diagnosis of tuberculous meningitis may be difficult.
 There may be no evidence of systemic tuberculosis.
 Inflammation of the basilar meninges, shown by contrast-enhanced CT or MRI, suggests the diagnosis.